timescale/timescaledb/tsl/src/compression/README.md

 the cardinality it decides wether it is worth to recompress the batch using the dictionary compression algorithm.
 In that case it recompresses and stores the UUIDs as a dictionary.

+### External

+The external method delegates compression to the column's data type.
+A type opts in by providing two SQL functions in its own schema, `<typename>_compress(<type>[]) RETURNS bytea` and `<typename>_decompress(bytea) RETURNS <type>[]`.
+It is then selected by default over dictionary/array for that type.
+NULLs are stripped into a bitmap before the compress call and re-inserted after decompression, so these functions only see non-null values.
+The returned bytea is stored with TOAST compression disabled.
+This lets extension types with internal structure (records, histograms) compress across rows in ways the generic algorithms cannot.

 # Merging chunks while compressing #

 ## Setup ##